Cerithium atratum

 Unknown:

-• Current population size and whether both cerith species remain present
+• Whether both cerith species remain present

 • Introduction source and date